Sourcey Sourcey documentation engine

 Your docs shouldn't depend on someone else's SaaS.
 Same output quality as the tools that charge hundreds monthly.
 Static HTML, self-hosted, no vendor between you and your users.

-Sourcey Redocly GitBook Mintlify Fern VitePress
+Sourcey Redocly GitBook Mintlify Fern ReadMe

 Zero JS shipped Yes No No No No No

-Self-hosted Yes Yes No No No Yes
+Self-hosted Yes Yes No No Yes No

 Sourcey

-Free forever.
 Own your docs.